 Introducing your kids to some fun debate topics is necessary and recommended while they are in school.
 A debate is nothing but a discussion deliberated around a particular theme, supported by facts and informed opinions.
 This involves communication between two people who hold different schools of thought.
-A debate helps merely in understanding which person was able to put forward his points lucidly and convincingly, who is then declared as the winner of the competition.
+A debate helps merely in understanding which person was able to put forward his points lucidly and convincingly, who is then declared the winner of the competition.

 Also Read: Educational Games for Kids

 A debate is a formal discussion in which two or more people sit together and share their views, opinions, facts, and ideas on certain topics.
 It is a balanced conversation where every person gets the chance to share their opinions and philosophies.
 The debate topics can range from easy and medium to hard and complex ones.
 Debates can be done on political matters, environment, fashion, day-to-day life, people’s behaviours, etc. Participating in a debate is a great way to boost mental development and learn new facts and theories.

 How Do Debates Benefit Children?

 Debates help children in a variety of ways and promote the all-around development of personality.
 Here are some benefits of debates.

 The child can analyse situations and form his own argument.
 This also gives the opportunity for self-reflection, where he can find holes or inconsistencies in his own theory and make a balanced argument.